zaiisao/Documentation/en/Video/image_enhancement_web.md

 title: Image Enhancement
 description:
 platform: Web
-updatedAt: Mon Jul 06 2020 03:19:03 GMT+0800 (CST)
+updatedAt: Mon Jul 06 2020 07:46:00 GMT+0800 (CST)
 ---
 # Image Enhancement
 ## Introduction

-Agora provides an image enhancement API for users in social and entertainment scenarios to improve their appearance in video calls or live broadcasts.
+Agora provides an image enhancement API for users in social and entertainment scenarios to improve their appearance in a video call or live interactive video streaming.
 With this API, users can adjust settings such as the image contrast, brightness, sharpness, and red saturation, as shown in the following figure:

 ![img](https://web-cdn.agora.io/docs-files/1553753660177)

 ## Implementation

-Before proceeding, ensure that you implement a basic call or live broadcast in your project.
-See [Start a Call](../../en/Video/start_call_web.md) or [Start a Live Broadcast](../../en/Interactive%20Broadcast/start_live_web.md) for details.
+Before proceeding, ensure that you implement a basic call or live interactive streaming in your project.
+See [Start a Video Call](../../en/Video/start_call_web.md) or [Start a Live Interactive Video Streaming](../../en/Video/start_live_web.md) for details.

 Call [`setBeautyEffectOptions`](https://docs.agora.io/en/Video/API%20Reference/web/interfaces/agorartc.stream.html#setbeautyeffectoptions) to flexibly add image enhancement features.
 This method is asynchronous, and must be called with `Promise` or `async`/`await` keywords.